Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 • A team that is fielding 4 or less players five minutes after the game has started will forfeit the match.

 • A team can play with 5 players.
-One of them MUST be centre.
+One of them MUST be a centre.

 • Substitutions can only be made at half time or when a player is injured.
 There is no limit to the number of substitutions that a team can make.